 In the mid-fifteenth century, the municipal government and imperial administration both claimed jurisdiction over the Jews of Regensburg.
 When the city wanted to expel the Jews, the emperor intervened by claiming that the Jews were his property.
 Even though the city could not expel the Jews, they could arrest them on criminal charges.
 So, in March 1476, the town council investigated and arrested 17 Jewish men in Regensburg on the charge of ritual murder.
 Immediately after their arrest, the town council cordoned off the Jewish quarter, locked the homes of the arrested Jews, and dispatched notaries to draw up inventories of the goods.
 The one inventory from Paris from 1298 was also drawn up as part of a criminal inquest.

-The seven inventories of Jewish households from Marseille have completely different origins from those of Aix-en-Provence and Regensburg.
+The six inventories of Jewish households from Marseille have completely different origins from those of Aix-en-Provence and Regensburg.
 Whereas the latter resulted from coercive interactions, the inventories from Marseille are mostly post-mortem and were compiled by Jewish guardians and executors, typically members of the family.
 About 4 percent of the records in the Marseille collection consist of inventories of Jewish households.
 Since Jews may have constituted as much as 7-10 percent of the city's population, the figures considered together suggest that Jews compiled inventories in Christian courts at about half the rate of their Christian counterparts.
 Even so, the legal habit of compiling estate inventories was not an unusual practice among the city's Jewish residents.

 The two inventories from València in this collection have been edited by Juan-Vicente Garcia Marsilla of the Universitat de València in his forthcoming article "Familia, crédito y Talmud.
 La vida en el seno de la aljama judía de Valencia a través de dos documentos notariales del siglo XIV."